Diyral Briggs

-Diyral Briggs (born October 31, 1985) is a former American football linebacker.
-He was signed by the San Francisco 49ers as an undrafted free agent in 2009.
+Diyral Briggs (born October 31, 1985) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Bowling Green Falcons before being signed by the San Francisco 49ers as an undrafted free agent in 2009.
 He was part of the Green Bay Packers' Super Bowl XLV team that beat the Pittsburgh Steelers.
-He played college football at Bowling Green.

 Professional career

 San Francisco 49ers

 Briggs was signed by the San Francisco 49ers as an undrafted free agent.
 He appeared in five games before being released in September.

 Denver Broncos

 He was later signed to the Denver Broncos' practice squad and was on the active roster for one game.
-He was cut by the Broncos on October 25, 2010 and was claimed off waivers by the Green Bay Packers a day later.
+He was cut by the Broncos on October 25, 2010, and was claimed off waivers by the Green Bay Packers a day later.

 Green Bay Packers

 At the end of the 2010 season, Briggs and the Packers appeared in Super Bowl XLV against the Pittsburgh Steelers.
 In the 31–25 win, he had one total tackle.

 He was waived by Green Bay on August 15, 2011.